-Some assignments ask students to draw Native Americans, which, depending on how it is taught, can encourage students to lean into stereotypical representations of Wabanaki people.205 Other assignments ask students to "[t]ell a favorite part of a Maine Native American story."206 Here again, sensitivity is required.
+Some assignments ask students to draw Native Americans, which, depending on how it is taught, can encourage students to lean into stereotypical representations of Wabanaki people.
+Other assignments ask students to "[t]ell a favorite part of a Maine Native American story."
+Here again, sensitivity is required.
 As the Portland Public Schools' "Dos and Don'ts"

-MY ANCESTORS

-Digital Art

-Jayce, Passamaquoddy

-Grade 6, Beatrice

-Rafferty School

-guide explains, it is culturally appropriative for students to "engage in [the] interpretation of Indigenous arts, stories, or spiritual practices," and advises teachers to "seek out Indigenous voices"-such as by inviting an Indigenous storyteller to the classroom or playing recordings of an Indigenous person telling stories, "perhaps even in the [Indigenous] language."207 teaching Wabanaki history.
+MY ANCESTORS Digital Art Jayce, Passamaquoddy Grade 6.
+Beatrice Rafferty School teaching Wabanaki history.
 Few curricula materials reflect the removal of, violence against, and governmental relations with individual Wabanaki Tribes.
 Instead, curricula often omit material on forced removal, warfare, alliances, treaties, or any other interactions in the time between.
 Rarely are topics such as the Carlisle Industrial Indian School or Phips Bounty Proclamation on Penobscot peoples mentioned.
 Like the omission of facts about violence against Indigenous people in curricula, the records frequently omitted topics highlighting alliances and treaties between colonial settlers and Native Americans, such as the Wabanaki Tribes' role in fighting alongside settlers in the Revolutionary War.

-As the guide explains, "non-Indigenous people don't need to know everything about Indigenous cultures in order to teach students that Indigenous peoples and cultures exist and to offer an honest account of US history."
-Yet, here again, the records suggest that many schools fail to incorporate basic facts when

-Some of the records also asked students to empathize with settlers, against Indigenous people.
-One school asked students to discuss what "major problems" European colonizers had with Wabanaki people, and follows up with the question: "What other obstacles did Europeans face when settling Maine," implying the Wabanaki people who inhabited the land for thousands of years were merely one of the "obstacles" facing European colonizers (emphasis added).209 Such a framework others Wabanaki tribes and condones genocide of the Indigenous population by the European colonizers.

-These concerns with culturally appropriate materials simply reinforce the importance of statewide guidance for assessing the cultural appropriateness of resources to teach Wabanaki Studies.
-Staff at Portland Public Schools have drafted a resource evaluation guidebook and have highlighted other authorities on how to evaluate resources.210 The Department of Education has not yet provided guidance on its website to assist educators in assessing whether resources or curriculum are culturally appropriate.
+As the guide explains, "non-Indigenous people don't need to know everything about Indigenous cultures in order to teach students that Indigenous peoples and cultures exist and to offer an honest account of US history."208 Yet, here again, the records suggest that many schools fail to incorporate basic facts when teachers, sample lesson plans, syllabi, original Some of the records also asked students to empathize with settlers, against Indigenous documents such as treaties, maps of tribal people.
+One school asked students to discuss lands, information about speakers and resource what "major problems" European colonizers had people (including how to approach and contact with Wabanaki people, and follows up with the them and the need to reimburse them), notes question: "What other obstacles did Europeans and tips to teachers about teaching Wabanaki Studies, and links to other helpful websites. face when settling Maine," implying the Wabanaki people who inhabited the land for thousands of years were merely one of the Although the Commission envisioned that the "obstacles" facing European colonizers (emphasis University of Maine system would take the lead added).
+Such a framework others Wabanaki on the comprehensive website, it assigned the tribes and condones genocide of the Indigenous Department of Education the task of using its population by the European colonizers. "own Website to help inform educators about the requirements of LD 291 and to highlight These concerns with culturally appropriate resources available to assist teachers."213 In the materials simply reinforce the importance of intervening years, it has been the Department of statewide guidance for assessing the cultural Education that has taken on primary appropriateness of resources to teach Wabanaki responsibility for maintaining a central website Studies.
+Staff at Portland Public Schools have with resources about the Wabanaki Studies drafted a resource evaluation guidebook and have Law.
+The Department should be commended for highlighted other authorities on how to evaluate having made significant progress in recent resources.
+The Department of Education has years.
+Overall, however, its website has not yet achieved the Commission's vision for a central not yet provided guidance on its website to assist educators in assessing whether resources or Wabanaki Studies website. curriculum are culturally appropriate.